 Resistor Value & Battery Power in an LED Circuit

 Resistors are very important as they stop your LEDs from blowing.
-There are online calculators for working out what resistor value you need but as usual, I made a spreadsheet for calculating LED circuit values which you are welcome to use as you see fit.
-The sheet also works out how many batteries of a given size you’ll need to power the lights in your terrain.
+There are online calculators for working out what resistor value you need but as usual, I made a spreadsheet for calculating LED circuit values.
+This also works out how many batteries of a given size you’ll need to power the lights in your terrain.
 Not that that’s a very complicated formula but since I was making a spreadsheet anyway why not?

 I quickly worked out that powering these circuits with AA batteries is a mugs game – since basic white LED’s are 3.5v bits of kit, that’s already more than 2 AA batteries (which are each 1.5v), and adding more LED’s to your circuit rapidly increases the number of AA’s to impractical numbers.
 So I just ordered 10 x 9V “D” batteries; they will be overpowered in most cases, but who cares – that’s what resistors are for!